 Birth You Desire pumping Step by step plan for families going back to work.
 Our intention is to help make this transition as smooth as possible for everyone.

 One month before the first day at work:

 Start pumping once a day.
 Usually, you will have the most supply first thing in the morning.
 The purpose of this is to build up a freezer stash that is not excessive.
 Most lactation consultants would like you to have about 100 oz in the freezer.

 You only need 100 oz because, in theory, you only need to be one day ahead with stored milk.
 Ideally, when you are at work you are pumping food for the next day.
-However, you want to have a cushion of extra milk in an event there are issues with supply due to extended separation.
-A few days’ (up to a week’s worth) may be a good idea to start.
+However, you want to have a cushion of extra milk in the event there are issues with supply due to extended separation.
+A few days (up to a week’s worth) may be a good idea to start.
 The concern with pumping too much is that it can create oversupply, which can be difficult to deal with.